JordanL2/ModularCalculator/README.md

 * Unit normalisation: "1 joule / 1 m^3" gets simplified to "1 pascal" - Even Google has this issue
 * Display question/answer widgets change size slightly depending on how many answers there are
-* Arrays - error if step given with no end element